AET-CS/aet-cs.github.io/white/2025/ML/notebooks/transformer_nmt_questions.md

+---
-# Transformer NMT Notebook — Comprehension Questions
+title: Transformer NMT Notebook — Comprehension Questions
+---

 These are reading-check questions to help you work through the code.
 They're not tricky — if you read the section, you should be able to answer them.
 Copy and paste into a doc/google doc/etc.